 AJ: What is a great example of being positively impacted by the outdoors?

-ER: There are so many that range the gambit of influence, but here is one of my favorites.
+ER: There are so many that run the gamut of influence, but here is one of my favorites.
 I was working my first summer in central NH at a camp on Lake Winnipesaukee and met David for the first time.
 Being at an all-boys camp, it is a common concern and perception that boys camp will be all testosterone, all macho, only-the-strong-survive approach and when I saw David, I feared he would be eaten alive.
 He quivered to shake my hand the first time, had no interest in formal athletics, and I could see him writing in a journal during meals away from the group.
 He asked me if he could have his iPod for camp and when I said we don’t allow electronics at camp, the sigh that followed took the air out of the room.
 I learned he didn’t have much experience in the wilderness and after one summer, he was now entering the leadership program where he would have some added responsibility for campers, would lead programs, and be pushed.
-I’ll admit, I had my doubts on David and began to plan how to get David as comfortable as possible.
-Little did I know, camp was all David needed and he thrived.
+I’ll admit, I had my doubts about David and began to plan how to get him as comfortable as possible.
+Little did I know, camp was all David needed to thrive.

 He was given a standing ovation at the closing campfire after he was recognized as the standout leader of his group and I was in awe of how far he had come.
 He was far from the classic boys camp camper we all picture but remains to me one of the most successful stories of camp in my career.
 That's the magic of camp—it doesn’t matter who you are, the wilderness has a knack of making you simply a better version of yourself.

 Learn more about empowering and confidence building Resident and Expedition Camps in California, Colorado and Oregon at the link below.